Politz Day School of Cherry Hill

 Politz Day School of Cherry Hill is a private modern orthodox Jewish day school in Cherry Hill, New Jersey which includes the Caskey Elementary School and Konig Middle School.
 The school shares a common campus with Congregation Sons of Israel in Cherry Hill.

 Politz offers preschool (for children as young as eighteen months) through eighth grade with the mission that students learn in an environment combining the abundance of the Jewish religion with traditional secular education.
 The school serves families living in Cherry Hill, South Jersey, northern Delaware, and Philadelphia including the Main Line, Center City, and the Northeast.
-Rabbi Chaim Greenwald was named Head of School ahead of the 2021–2022 academic year.
+Rabbi Chaim Greenwald has served as Head of School beginning with the 2021–2022 academic year.